 oil for frying

-To make the syrup (to be made the day before and left in the fridge to cool):
+Make the syrup the day before and allow it to chill in the fridge overnight.

 Add the sugar and allow to boil for 5 minutes.
 Allow to cool and store in fridge – it has to be kept in the fridge as you need your syrup to be chilled!